Skip to main content

 • Online discussion rules

 All campers and staff have the right to a positive and safe camp experience.
-For this reason, campers need to follow the following online discussion rules as well as the 2023 Camps (Children & Youth) Code of Conduct.
+For this reason, campers need to follow the below online discussion rules as well as the 2026 Ontario Tech University Child & Youth Programming Code of Conduct.

 1. Be safe